-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Moses Lake School District No. 161, as of August 31, 2020, and the changes in financial position thereof for the year then ended in accordance with the basis of accounting described in Note 1.
+The financial statements referred to above were not intended to, and in our opinion because of the significance of the matter discussed below, do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of Moses Lake School District No. 161, as of August 31, 2021, or the changes in financial position or cash flows thereof for the year then ended.